short-matthew-f/conflicts/README.md

-Here is some text.
+Here is some teyxxt.
+More Text

+Stuff
-Here is more text.
+Here is more teyxxt.

+Things
-Here is the final text.
+Here is the final teyxxt.